 Ask Denver

-Denver Coleman discusses the challenges and methods behind removing bitumen from floors.
+Denver Coleman discusses the challenges and methods behind bitumen removal from floors.

 “We regularly come across bitumen on screeds when uplifting old floors.
 What is your recommendation with regard to laying over bitumen or removing it?”
 Benjamin Zietsman, Cape Town